ritish-behera/VSD-PhysicalDesign/README.md

 ![Screenshot 2024-06-01 183728](https://github.com/ritish-behera/VSD-PhysicalDesign/assets/158822580/f3e24948-d0b7-43fa-9c5a-6bfa245f2b9b)

-# Module-4 : Pre-layout Timing Analysis and Importance of Good Clock Tree
+# Module-4 : Pre-layout Timing Analysis and Clock Tree Synthesis Using TritonCTS
 Till this point we discussed about the extraction of the layout of a standard cell as well as calculated the timing characterization values for the cell.
 Our next goal is to plug in this newly designed standard cell to our working design "picorv32a" and check its functionality.
 In this module we will be focusing on how to import the data associated with the cell to the design library in form of LEF as well as make it ready for PnR stages.

 Openlane is just a place and route tool and hence heavily dependent upon the LEF file.
 A LEF file provides information about the cell's power & ground rails, inner PR boundary and input/output port information.
 But the layout which we have extracted (.mag) contains extra informations like power, ground and logic implemented which is of no significant use in PnR.
 This is what makes extracting LEF file more important.